microsoft/terraform-provider-fabric/docs/data-sources/eventhouse.md

 - `display_name` (String) The Eventhouse display name.
 - `id` (String) The Eventhouse ID.
+- `output_definition` (Boolean) Output definition parts as gzip base64 content?
+Default: `false`

+!> Your terraform state file may grow a lot if you output definition content.
+Only use it when you must use data from the definition.

 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 ### Read-Only

+- `definition` (Attributes Map) Definition parts.
+Possible path keys: `EventhouseProperties.json`. (see [below for nested schema](#nestedatt--definition))
 - `description` (String) The Eventhouse description.
+- `format` (String) The Eventhouse format.
+Possible values: `NotApplicable`
 - `properties` (Attributes) The Eventhouse properties. (see [below for nested schema](#nestedatt--properties))

 <a id="nestedatt--timeouts"></a>